ypriverol/os-proteomics/manuscript.md

 Many proteomics code repositories do not have a license specified, in addition to several OSS licenses being used.
 Its important to note that without a specified license the software isn't open source.
 Without a specified license the software and contributions are exclusively owned by the authors and no one can use, copy, or distribute the contributions.
 Given the largest category of source code for proteomics tools have unspecified licenses suggests an misunderstanding of software licensing.
 The code to generate these data is available at https://gist.github.com/bittremieux/70905e5d9dcc829ae49aab49e85954af.
 [MacCoss: I personally think you should remove unspecified from the plot.
 Repos without a specificed license are not open source.
 Just like datasets without a specified license can't be used by others.]
+[ML: Agreed - change unspecified, other, and CC licenses to "source-available, or closed-source" (or "not open source").
+They are not OSS licences]

-In addition, as the field is evolving, and software becomes more complex and has multiple components, different components could have a different license and the dependencies between them should be clearly stated.
+In addition, as the field is evolving, and software becomes more complex and has multiple components, different components could have different licenses and the dependencies between them should be clearly stated.
 It is therefore recommended to clearly state the dependencies that a piece of software might have and the licenses of each of them.
-This will help the user to understand the software, the developers to know what they can use, and the journal reviewers to understand the software and its implications.
+~~This will help the user to understand the software, the developers to know what they can use, and the journal reviewers to understand the software and its implications.
-For example, if a software tool that performs PTM-site localization is distributable, but the software that produces the PTMs, peptide identification inputs, etc., is not, it could be misunderstood that the software is open-source, when in reality, all the main components that it relies on are not.
+For example, if a software tool that performs PTM-site localization is distributable, but the software that produces the PTMs, peptide identification inputs, etc., is not, it could be misunderstood that the software is open-source, when in reality, all the main components that it relies on are not.~~ [ML: This doesn't make sense.
+The software is still open source, even if it only works with inputs from closed-source software
+I suggest removing this whole section in lieu of something along these lines:
+"Additionally, dependencies of the software package, and any associated licenses, should be clearly stated."
+].

 Full disclosure of such dependencies is necessary to ensure that the user is aware of this, such that the community, developers, and journal reviewers are able to understand this challenge.

 ## Strategies to commercialize OSS

 A piece of software being open-source does not necessarily mean that everyone can use it without financial cost.
 [B: that sentence could be misunderstood I think.
 MacCoss: I don't know what this sentence is trying to say.
 I think you are its trying to say that open source software costs money to maintain.
 However, by definition open source means that the source code is freely available and can be modified.]
+[ML: I think they are saying that software costs money to run.?
+I don't think the statement is necessary, since it is obviously true - regardless of the intended meaning, it is a very confusing line].
 Instead, OSS can be commercialized in a number of different ways depending on the owner's goals and principles.
 Here, we intend for commercialization to refer to any process by which OSS is monetized, regardless of whether it remains part of an academic lab, is developed by a company, or is spun-out into its own startup.
 In fact, we would argue that healthy OSS projects must be financially supported by methods such charitable means, grants, or commercialization, in order for the development of the project to be sustainable.